Samsung unit considers $673 mln solar power plants in Texas -documents

 Chip manufacturing, which requires large amount of energy as well as gases and chemicals, accounts for most of the carbon output attributable to data centers and mobile phones, according to a research by Harvard University, Facebook Inc. and Arizona State University.

-Samsung Electronics and other chipmakers earlier this year suffered from plant suspensions as a result of winter storm and power crisis in Texas.
+Samsung Electronics and other chipmakers earlier this year suffered from plant suspensions as a result of winter storm and power crisis in Texas, exacerbating a global chip capacity crunch.
+(Reporting by Hyunjoo Jin and Heekyong Yang; Editing by Michael Perry)

 Our Standards: The Thomson Reuters Trust Principles.